 Discover a timeless path for cultivating compassion, courage, patience, and wisdom in daily life.

 Many of us feel the stirrings of compassion.
-We want to live with more kindness, be less reactive, and have the ability to meet suffering — our own and others’ — without shutting down.
+We want to live with more kindness, less reactivity, anda greater capacity to meet suffering — our own and others’ — without shutting down.

 Daily life can make this difficult.
-Anger flares, habits take over, and attention is scattered.
-The needs of the world can feel overwhelming.
-Even sincere practice can begin to feel like something we force, rather than something that renews and sustains us.
+Anger flares, habits take over, attention scatters, and even sincere practice can begin to feel strained.

 Help Lion’s Roar sustain our free programs, scholarships, and accessible community learning.